 Due to this inflammation reduction, the alkaline diet has also been linked to a reduced risk of hypertension — high blood pressure — which conversely reduces the risk of serious conditions such as stroke, heart disease, and, ultimately, death.

 As mentioned previously, the alkaline diet is said to increase the body’s ability to absorb vitamins.
 It is purported that as the body deals with high acidity, it isn’t able to absorb nutrients appropriately.
 One such vitamin that is plentiful on the alkaline diet is magnesium.
 Magnesium, one of the only vitamins to activate vitamin D, “is required for the function of hundreds of enzyme systems and bodily processes,” and a deficiency can result in “heart complications, muscle pains, headaches, sleep troubles and anxiety.”

 Vegetable Rose Tart With Cheesy Sun-Dried Tomato Filling/One Green Planet

 Looking to integrate alkaline plant-based foods into your diet?
-First, make sure to consult a medical profession before making any drastic changes to your diet!
-Once you’ve got your doc’s sign off, head to the grocery store and fill your basket with some of these alkaline-friendly foods.
+First, make sure to consult a medical professional before making any drastic changes to your diet!
+Once you’ve got your doc’s sign-off, head to the grocery store and fill your basket with some of these alkaline-friendly foods.
 Try to pick out organic products as often as possible, as soil quality is a large factor in determining the acidity or alkaline levels of your food.